-In 2006, an independent compensation consultant, Johnson & Associates, supplied the Committee market data on key leadership positions.
-The information provided for 2006-2007 was for private equity firms with a comparable asset size to the Company's and for public companies with comparable market capitalizations.
-Data was also provided for 1940 Act compliance personnel.
+In 2007, an independent compensation consultant, Johnson & Associates, supplied the Committee with market data on all officers' positions.
+The information provided for 2007-2008 was for private-equity firms, venture capital firms and broad investment management firms, and was adjusted to reflect compensation for a venture capital firm with \$100 - \$200 million in assets under management.
+Data was also provided for public companies with comparable market capitalizations.
+Further data was provided for 1940 Act compliance personnel (collectively, the "Identified Group").
+The independent consultant did not identify the names of companies included in the Indentified Group.
 The Committee considers recommendations from the Chief Executive Officer regarding salaries, along with factors such as individual performance, current and potential impact on Company performance, reputation, skills and experience.
-When determining compensation, the Committee considers the importance of retaining certain key officers whose replacement would be challenging owing to the Company's status as a 1940 Act company and owing to its tiny technology specialty.
-The Committee also considers individual performance and the highly specialized nature of certain positions in determining overall compensation.
+When determining compensation, the Committee considers the importance of retaining certain key officers whose replacement would be challenging owing to the Company's status as a 1940 Act company and owing to its tiny-technology specialty.
+The Committee also considers the highly specialized nature of certain positions in determining overall compensation.

-When addressing executive compensation matters, the Committee generally meets outside the presence of all executive officers except our Chief Executive Officer and our General Counsel, both of whom leave the meeting when his/her compensation is reviewed.
-In 2006, the Committee met with our Chief Executive Officer and other management in connection with the implementation of the Harris & Harris Group, Inc. 2006 Equity Incentive Plan (the "Stock Plan").
-It also met in executive session with its consultant, but without management, to evaluate management's input.
+When addressing executive compensation matters, the Committee generally meets outside the presence of all executive officers except our Chief Executive Officer and our General Counsel, each of whom leaves the meeting when his/her compensation is reviewed.

 Regulatory Considerations.
-The 1940 Act permits business development companies to either pay out up to 20 percent of net income after taxes through the implementation of a profit sharing plan or issue up to 20 percent of shares issued and outstanding through implementation of a stock option plan.
+The 1940 Act permits business development companies to either pay out up to 20 percent of net income after taxes through the implementation of a profit-sharing plan or issue up to 20 percent of shares issued and outstanding through implementation of a stock-option plan.
 The exercise price of stock options may not be less than the current market value at the date of issuance of the options.